Google LLC v. Oracle America, Inc.: Second appellate ruling

 Oracle's appeal was heard by the United States Court of Appeals for the Federal Circuit in 2017.
 On March 27, 2018, the Court ruled in favor of Oracle.
-The ruling analyzed the aspects of a "fair use" claim which were to be decided by a judge and jury, respectively.
+The ruling analyzed the aspects of a fair use claim which were to be decided by a judge and jury, respectively.
 It then looked at the factual matters which, it had to be assumed, the jury had reached, and their implications in law.
 It noted that in a "mixed" case of fact and law, such as the present dispute, the trial jury's role is to decide on the facts.
 Judge O'Malley quoted the Supreme Court case Campbell v.
-Acuff-Rose Music, Inc. in his opinion, noting that:
+Acuff-Rose Music, Inc. in her opinion, noting that:

-The Appeal Court's role is to assess whether a reasonable jury could have reached the conclusions it did, and whether the judge's decision could be correct and reasonable in law.
+The Court of Appeals' role is to assess whether a reasonable jury could have reached the conclusions it did, and whether the judge's decision could be correct and reasonable in law.
 The standard review of mixed questions of law and fact concerned three components: "(1) determining the legal standard governing the question posed and what types of historical facts are relevant to that standard; (2) finding what the historical facts in the case at hand are; and (3) assessing whether the historical facts found satisfy the legal test governing the question to be answered" (Decision p.
 19).
 Except clear error, the role of the jury is limited to determining disputed 'historical facts' (2).
 The facts are not discussed.
-"It is undisputed that Google copied verbatim the declaring code of the 37 Java API packages 11,500 lines of Oracle’s copyrighted code.
+"It is undisputed that Google copied verbatim the declaring code of the 37 Java API packages 11,500 lines of Oracle's copyrighted code.
 It also copied the SSO of the Java API packages.
 (Decision p.
 10)" It is also established and Google recognizes that the software copied is creative and original.